 For a first offense, individuals can face a fine of up to $400 or incarceration for a period ranging from a minimum of 48 hours to 30 days.
 If the defendant has a BAC at the time of their arrests that exceeds 0.10 percent, they may be subject to increased minimum periods of imprisonment and higher fines.

-Contact a Mount Pleasant DUI Attorney for Advice
+Contact a Mount Pleasant DUI Attorney for Help Now

 The penalties that individuals face for even a first-time DUI or DUAC can be extremely harsh, including incarceration, community service hours, loss of driving privileges, mandatory enrollment in an Alcohol and Drug Safety Action Program, and more.